Creating employee bonus and incentive programs: An overview

 When formulating the program, consider the following:

-- Is there any potential conflict of interest to remove or be aware of?
+Is there any potential conflict of interest to remove or of which you should be aware?

-- Are the objectives clear?
-Use the “SMART” principles to set objectives (i.e., specific, measurable, achievable, realistic and time-bound)
+Are the objectives clear?
+Use the “SMART” principles (i.e., specific, measurable, achievable, realistic and time-bound)

 Step 3: Implement your bonus and incentive program